Enhancement of small-scale induced gravitational waves from the soliton/oscillon domination: power spectrum of the gravitational potential

 Oscillons can also form in the eMD era.
 The post-inflationary Universe can host a long range of strongly nonlinear processes due to parametric resonance, which is referred to as preheating.
 The resonance fragments the inflaton condensate and the Universe is strongly inhomogeneous on sub-horizon scales.
 The energy density is transferred from the oscillating scalar field to the oscillons.
 Before oscillon formation, the inflaton performs rapid, damped oscillations about a quadratic minimum of the potential after inflation with the frequency much higher than the expansion rate of the Universe.
 During the oscillation period, the energy density already scales as $a^{-3}$.
 In this scenario, the Universe to be dominated by matter at $\eta=\eta_{\text{m}}$, then solitons form at $\eta=\eta_{\text{f}}$ and dominate the Universe at $\eta_{\text{d}}$, where $\eta_{\text{f}}=\eta_{\text{d}}>\eta_{\text{m}}$, and finally decay at $\eta=\eta_{\text{r}}$.

 Similarly, we can find the relationship of the comoving wavenumbers with $k\sim aH$ corresponding to different time nodes: the wavenumber at the time of soliton formation, $k_{\text{f}}$; the wavenumber when the Universe begins to be dominated by matter, $k_{\text{m}}$; the wavenumber when solitons start to dominate the Universe, $k_{\text{d}}$; and the wavenumber at the time of soliton decay, $k_{\text{r}}$.
 Additionally, we define the characteristic wavenumber of solitons as $k_{\text{UV}}\equiv\frac{a}{d}$, beyond which the fluid description of solitons becomes invalid; the average number of solitons within a Hubble event horizon at the time of their formation as $n^3$.
-The lifetime of solitons can be described in terms of $N$, where $N$ is defined as $N\equiv\frac{k_{\text{f}}}{k_{\text{r}}}$.
-If solitons were formed during eRD era, the hierarchy of the relevant scales reads
+The lifetime of solitons can be described in terms of $N$, where $N$ is defined as $N\equiv\frac{k_{\text{f}}}{k_{\text{r}}}$, and the value of \(N\) depends on the specific soliton model and the physical conditions of the Universe at the time of soliton formation and decay.

+Briefly speaking, the extension of the soliton lifespan may, by affecting the distribution of the cosmic energy density, further prolong the duration of the eMD era.
+At the same time, it will also change the growth time and amplitude of the Poisson-induced perturbations.
+The initial energy fraction determines the time required from the soliton formation to the domination.
+The average number of solitons and the energy scale of soliton formation together affect the peak wavelength of induced perturbations and induced GWs.
+If solitons were formed during the eRD era, the hierarchy of the relevant scales reads

 and the relationship between them can be expressed through the parameters of the soliton model as follows

 where the middle equation implies that the matter domination begins when the energy density of radiation and solitons are equal.